Bogdanp/dramatiq/docs/source/guide.rst

   There are 338 words at 'http://example.com'.

-To turn this into a function that can be processed asynchronously using Dramatiq, all we have to do is decorate it with |actor|:
+To turn this into a function that can be processed asynchronously using Remoulade, all we have to do is decorate it with |actor|:

 .. code-block:: python
    :caption: count_words.py
    :emphasize-lines: 1, 4

-   import dramatiq
+   import remoulade
    import requests

-   @dramatiq.actor
+   @remoulade.actor
    def count_words(url):
      response = requests.get(url)
      count = len(response.text.split(" "))